Generating apps from OpenAPI specs - Part 1 - Why use OpenAPI?

 Points 2 & 3 point to the same problem - these repetitive, do-it-in-multiple-places type tasks are prone to error.
 At some point someone may modify and endpoint and forget to update the documentation, or make an error when copy pasting over a property name, for example.

 For example, if you can use your OpenAPI spec to quite easily generate client SDKs in multiple programming languages for external users to use, that'll likely provide of a lot of value to the business for little effort.

 6. Standards are good.

-This final point is arguably less pragmatic and more ideological than the other points; when a technical standard is sucessfully widely adopted, then there are network effects from having developers and organisations accross the industry being on the same page.
+This final point is arguably less pragmatic and more ideological than the other points; when a technical standard is successfully widely adopted, then there are network effects from having developers and organisations across the industry being on the same page.
 Tooling can be created with that standard as a basis; because the standard is widely used, the effort in creating the tooling is worthwhile, and because there is tooling, using the standard is worthwhile.
 An organisation can hire a new developer, and there's a good chance they're already familiar with the standard.

 In the next post we will start with a spec and generate an API and client code from it.

 Spotted an error?
 Edit this page with Github